gscanlon21/notes/content/clean/car.md

 ##### Cleaning the Inside of the Windshields
 Use an alcohol based cleaner so no streaks are left on the windshield.
 After cleaning, buff the windshield with a dry microfiber towel to get rid of any excess residue.

-They make triangle microfiber clothes on a stick that make it easy to reach into the corners
+They make triangle microfiber clothes on a stick that make it easy to reach into the corners.